 I wasn’t sure what a mattress protector would do for us, as our new (to us) mattress is pretty amazing.
 It’s a standard sprung mattress but is pillow-topped with a memory foam layer.
 It is without a doubt the comfiest thing I have ever slept on.
 What I hadn’t twigged was that the memory foam was reflecting my body heat, so I quite often woke up in the middle of the night hot and sweaty.
 Since using the protector, I feel like I have been waking up less in the night due to being too hot, which I am over the moon about.

 As we’ve been testing it out in August and September, we have only used the lightest tog duvet so far.
-My first impressions were that it felt really thin compared to our old duvet, and it isn’t as fluffy or snuggly as a normal duvet, and I wasn’t sure how it would keep us as warm at night.
-However after a couple of nights we were more than used to the lovely wool duvet.
-Lovely and light, we’ve found on cooler nights it keeps us warm but not too warm, and seems to help regulate our body temperatures on warmer nights, even though I my partner and I like to sleep at different temperatures.
+My first impressions were that it felt really thin compared to our old duvet.
+It didn’t feel as fluffy or snuggly as our old duvet, and I wasn’t sure how it would keep us as warm at night.
+However, after a couple of nights, we were more than used to the lovely wool duvet.
+Lovely and light, we’ve found on cooler nights it keeps us warm but not too warm and seems to help regulate our body temperatures on warmer nights, even though my partner and I like to sleep at different temperatures.